 T1533 Data from Local System

-Local system data includes information stored by the operating system.
-Access to local system data often requires escalated privileges (e.g. root access).
+Access to local system data, which includes information stored by the operating system, often requires escalated privileges.
 Examples of local system data include authentication tokens, the device keyboard cache, Wi-Fi passwords, and photos.
+On Android, adversaries may also attempt to access files from external storage which may require additional storage-related permissions.

 Item | Value |